 Final thought: How could you reframe your client’s DIStress into more positive and helpful EUstress?

 “When we accept tough jobs as a challenge to our ability and wade into them with joy and enthusiasm, miracles can happen.”
 Arland Gilbert

 If you liked this article about Eustress, you may also like:

 - Our Free Resource: mini-poster of “The Effects of Stress and the Warning Signs”

-- 12 Awesome New Ways To Use The Wheel of Life in Your Coaching Practice including a Wheel of Frustration or Stress!
+- Our Free Wheel of Life Coaching Exercise and article 12 Awesome New Ways To Use The Wheel of Life in Your Coaching Practice including a Wheel of Frustration or Stress!

 - Having a “Pity Party” – When it’s a Good Idea!